 Porto - the new hottest destination in Europe

 Porto has never been so popular.
-For the third time this year, Portugal's second city has won the title of Best European Destination.
+For the third time last year, Portugal's second city has won the title of Best European Destination.
 It is safe to say that it is definitely one of the cities to visit in this upcoming year, but why?

-Standing as one of the most eclectic destinations in Europe, it has something to offer to everyone: historic splendour paired with a contemporary buzz, outstanding views, architecture - with one of the most beautiful train stations and bookshops in the world - wonderful food and wine.
+Standing as one of the most eclectic destinations in Europe, it has something to offer to everyone: historic splendor paired with a contemporary buzz, outstanding views, architecture - with one of the most beautiful train stations and bookshops in the world - wonderful food and wine.

 Graham's Port Lodge alone will give you some of these in one sit.
 Their magnificent lodge is situated on a commanding ridge across the Douro River from Porto, affording spectacular views of Porto’s historic city centre.
 No visit to the lodge will be complete without a wine sampling.
 Go with one of the many premium Port and Tawny tastings.
 You'll find that the most difficult will be to make a choice!